Jay Smith (songwriter)

 an outreach pastor named Dennis Rogers took Smith under his wing, and to this day, Smith fondly refers to him as "Pop."
 Rogers later connected Smith with boxing champion Evander Holyfield (Real Deal Records), and both men helped Smith transition from a teen in the streets to an adulthood.

-Jay Smith has written the single "Dancing While Intoxicated " performed by the LoCash Cowboys and "Happy In Hell" performed by Colt Ford featuring Boys II Men.
+Jay Smith has written the single "Dancing While Intoxicated " performed by the LoCash Cowboys and "Happy In Hell" performed by Colt Ford featuring Boyz II Men.